Sunday, December 30, 2018

 In the international arena, other troubled places followed Spain’s path to justice outside their borders: Argentina, Chile, Uruguay, Peru, Guatemala, Nicaragua, and Uganda.

-One can feel hopeless since it takes too long to have things done in the courts.
-Moving one step forward, two steps backward.
-Until one day, people can see the light at the end of a tunnel.
+One can feel hopeless since it takes too long to get things done in the courts.
+One step forward, two steps backward, until one day, people can see the light at the end of a tunnel.

 The Silence of Others ©2018 Cinephil